2-vector bundles: 2-vector bundles

 For the convenience of the reader (and the authors) we shall now spell out all definitions in case of the bicategory $\stwoVectBdl_k(X)$ of super 2-vector bundles over $X$, on the basis of the description of the plus construction given in \cite{nikolaus2}.
-The other three bicategories can then easily be obtained as sub-bicategories: \begin{itemize}
+The other versions of 2-vector bundles can then easily be obtained as sub-bicategories: \begin{itemize}